About NBA Heave Report

 Data & Methods

 - Data Source: NBA regular season shot data, 2003-04 to 2024-25 via @DomSamangy.
-Playoff heaves like this one from Manu Ginóbili (0 for 53 since 2003) are excluded from the dataset.
+Playoff heaves like this buzzer-beater from Manu Ginóbili (0 for 53 regular season since 2003) are excluded from the dataset.

 - Court dimensions: The NBA court is 94 feet long by 50 feet wide; midcourt is at 47 feet.
 The red-dotted line on the heat map shows the 36+ foot heave threshold.
-Shot data includes x and y coordinates: x ranges from -25 to 25 feet, y ranges from 0 to 90 feet.

 - Halfcourt shot classification: Halfcourt shots are identified using the

 ZONE_NAMEfield (which contains "Back Court" for shots beyond midcourt), with a fallback toBASIC_ZONEifZONE_NAMEis unavailable.
-Both fields are normalized to handle variations like "Back Court", "Backcourt", and "Back Court Shot" consistently across all seasons. - Prorated seasons: On leaguewide trend measures, the 2011-12 lockout season (66 games) and the 2019-20 and 2020-21 COVID-affected seasons (70.6 and 72 games respectively) were prorated to 82 games.
+Halfcourt data not available for 2025-26. - Prorated seasons: On leaguewide trend measures, the 2011-12 lockout season (66 games) and the 2019-20 and 2020-21 COVID-affected seasons (70.6 and 72 games respectively) were prorated to 82 games.

 About Me / 320 Insight